Woman who pointed gun at Black mom, 15-year-old daughter at Chipotle says she feared for her life

 DETROIT -- The Michigan couple caught on camera pulling a gun during an argument with a Black woman and her daughters spoke publicly for the first time, defending their actions.

-Jillian Wuestenberg and her husband, Eric, face felony assault charges for what happened outside a Chipolte restaurant a couple weeks ago.
+Jillian Wuestenberg and her husband, Eric, face felony assault charges for what happened outside a Chipotle restaurant a couple weeks ago.

 In a now viral video, Jillian is seen pointing a gun and screaming at Takelia Hill and her daughters.